-To further reduce stress and strengthen your marriage, couples must try to AVOID the following styles of communicating:
+To further reduce stress and strengthen your marriage, couples must try to avoid the following styles of communicating:

 *Constant interrupting.
 By interrupting a person or answering before that person is done talking, you are showing that person that you are not interested enough to spend the time they need to speak to you.

-*'Always' and 'never'.
+*Always and never.
 Very few things in life are really that inflexible.
 These words cause people to become tense, angry and defensive.

-*Using guilt.
+*Use guilt.
 When spouses remind each other of their shortcomings or of previous mistakes, they continue a cycle of hurt and hard feelings.

-*Practicing clairvoyance.
+*Practice clairvoyance.
 Telling a person how they feel is sometimes easier than listening carefully to them.
 Unfortunately, most of us are not psychic, and this can create resentment between both parties.

-*Bringing up the past.
+*Bring up the past.
 The past can be filled with many great memories, but if a person only talks of past problems and mistakes, the good times are forgotten.
 Focusing on past mistakes makes the process of making new decisions difficult and stressful.

 By avoiding these communication styles, spouses will find it easier to work together to find effective ways to deal with stress and other problems in their personal and professional lives.